DNA analysis of Beethoven's hair provides clues to his death

 "I'm not advocating that," he stressed.
 "I'm simply saying that's a possibility and you have to consider it."

-Beethoven had asked in an 1802 letter that his health problems, particularly his hearing loss, be described after his death.
+Beethoven had asked in an 1802 letter to his brothers that his health problems, particularly his hearing loss, be described after his death.

 "He had the wish to be studied post-mortem," Krause said.